-Distribution Phase Tactic Strategy and Medium Торіс Target Audience Phase 3 General and Targeted Resources > Promoting and sharing partner resources. > Utilize specific communication plans for each clinic, noting that each vaccine clinic will have specific parameters. > Continue to develop key messages for Public Health and Call Centre staff. > Work with municipalities and to tailor communications to meet community needs > Collaborate with First Nations and Indigenous partners to understand and support communication priorities identified > Leverage the work of Vaccine Sequencing Strategy Collaborative to inform communications to meet the needs of population groups disproportionately impacted by COVID- New in Phase 3: Share information on vaccine arrival and Phase 3 vaccination.
+Distribution Phase Tactic Strategy and Medium Торіс Target Audience Phase 3 General and Targeted Resources Promoting and sharing partner resources.
+Utilize specific communication plans for each clinic, noting that each vaccine clinic will have specific parameters.
+Continue to develop key messages for Public Health and Call Centre staff.
+Work with municipalities and to tailor communications to meet community needs Collaborate with First Nations and Indigenous partners to understand and support communication priorities identified Leverage the work of Vaccine Sequencing Strategy Collaborative to inform communications to meet the needs of population groups disproportionately impacted by COVID- New in Phase 3: Share information on vaccine arrival and Phase 3 vaccination.
 Continue to share new developments on the COVID-19 vaccine as they arise.
 Continued from Phases 1 and 2: Provide up to date information on all available clinic sites and those eligible to receive the vaccine in a timely manner.
 Disseminate partner developed resources to relevant stakeholders as needed.
 Provide information specific to location, date, time, and registration requirements for vaccine clinics.
 Highlight safety and effectiveness of vaccines.
 Address misinformation.
 Promote informed decision making and address vaccine hesitancy.
 Educate on various vaccine types and approvals.
 Educate on the amount of time before body develops immunity.
 Describe what is needed to reach population level protection.
+Promote safety and efficacy of vaccines.
 Provide information on key population groups for vaccination.
 Highlight credible sources of information to promote informed decision making.
-Provide information on key population to maintain commitment of transparency and accountability.
+Promote need for continued public health measures.
+Report local vaccine data and information to maintain commitment of transparency and accountability.
 Data reported could include local vaccine uptake numbers, type of vaccines General population Remaining eligible members of the population Vaccine clinic partners Municipalities Indigenous communities